2nd Year

 • The Musical

-• Songs in the Epic Theater by Bertolt Brecht
+• Songs in Bertolt Brecht's Epic Theatre

-HISTORY OF THEATER, MIME AND DANCE
+HISTORY OF THEATRE, MIME, AND DANCE

-• The Commedia dell'Arte: Flamino Scala, G.B.
+• Commedia dell'Arte: Flaminio Scala, G.B.
 Andreini

 • Romanticism: Goethe, Hugo